Aliases for TAOK2 Gene

 GeneCards Summary for TAOK2 Gene

 TAOK2 (TAO Kinase 2) is a Protein Coding gene.
 Diseases associated with TAOK2 include Wilson-Turner X-Linked Mental Retardation Syndrome and Syndromic X-Linked Intellectual Disability.
-Among its related pathways are p38 MAPK signaling pathway (Pathway Interaction Database) and MAPK signaling pathway.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Among its related pathways are MAPK signaling pathway and P38 MAPK Signaling Pathway (sino).
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is TAOK1.